amomutai/React-Redux-App/README.md

 # React-Redux-App
 A reactjs application fetching data from a remote API and storing them in a redux store then rendering the view to the UI

-The app fetches a max of 10 data item from the API the renders them.
-Other data are fetched upon user scrolling to the last available render data on the screen.
-This is so to avoid website crash/hang/fatal-errors
+The app fetches a max of 10 data entry from the API the renders them.
+Other data are fetched upon user scrolling to the last available already rendered data on the screen.
+This is so to avoid website crash/hang/fatal-errors by fetchhing all the 5000 data entries at once.

 The UI:
 ![Screenshot from 2021-11-24 10-54-30](https://user-images.githubusercontent.com/33829355/143197323-c421705e-d725-475d-896d-9e811dff11ee.png)